-For the competition project, you can have students work in small groups or together as a class.
+For the competition project, you can have students work in smaller groups or together as a team.
 If your class works on more than one project, please select one for presentation.
-A panel of judges will select the winning project and that school will be invited to send a teacher, two students, and parent or adult guardian on an all-expenses paid trip to San Jose, California to attend MTI's annual banquet.
-The winning class will also receive \$1,000 and a plaque, while the second and third place teams will win \$300 and a plaque, and \$200 and a plaque, respectively.
+A panel of judges will select the best project and that team will be invited to send a teacher, two student representatives, and a parent or adult guardian on an allexpenses paid trip to San José, California to attend MTI's annual banquet.
+The winning team will receive \$1,000 and a plaque, while the second and third place teams will win \$300 and a plaque, and \$200 and a plaque, respectively.
 All students who complete will receive a signed certificate.